Economic-Crisis/Public-releases/README.md

 # Section for English audience
 ### Public-releases<br>
 Repository for public releases.
 Here you can download our modification and view the files.<br>

+If you want to propose any change in our project, we are happy to accept PR requests or git patches (for more information, see Discord).<br>

+The logo and other graphic materials belong to their owners, all other works are under **GPLv3**.

 ### Declaration for recruiting into the team:<br>
 **EC Dev TEAM** announces recruitment to the team.<br>